eclipse-tractusx/traceability-foss/docs/user-manual.md

 Only applicable for the admin user role.
 Possibility to check the network status based on logfiles and will provide access to configuration possibilities for the application.

-##### Contracts View and export
+##### Contracts view and export

-In the Contracts View an admin user can view contract agreements and sort them by the contract ID.
+In the Contracts view an admin user can view contract agreements and sort them by the contract ID.

-Also, it’s possible to select contracts and export/download them as a .csv file
+Also, it’s possible to select contracts and export/download them as a .csv file.

 ![admin_contract_view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/admin_contract_view.png)

-By clicking on the burger menu of a data row you can get to the detailed view of a contract
+By clicking on the burger menu of a data row you can get to the detailed view of a contract.

-##### Contract Detailed View
+##### Contract detailed view

-The Contract Detailed View is divided into two sections.
+The contract detailed view is divided into two sections.

 On the left, you’ll find a
 general overview of the contract data.

 On the right, policy details are displayed in JSON format.
-Use the View Selector to switch between JSON View and JSON Tree View.
+Use the view selector to switch between JSON view and JSON tree view.
 Expand the policy details card on the right upper side for full-width display.

 ![admin_contract_detailed_view](https://raw.githubusercontent.com/eclipse-tractusx/traceability-foss/main/docs/src/images/arc42/user-guide/admin_contract_detailed_view.png)